 There’s even a fountain inside the home, opposite the dining room, to create ambiance.
 The round dining room table, an 8’ slab of granite from Denver wholesale granite from Granite Liquidators, is built on a custom base, and its shape was purposeful so as to not have any hierarchy to the table.

 Faux painting throughout the home creates a different theme in every room.
 Ornate chandeliers adorn the rooms, enhancing those unique themes.
 The house includes a radiant floor heating system inside the home, in the garages and on the driveways.
-Travertine flooring covers the first floor.
-The master bathroom has custom polished marble as well as a mosaic tile above the tub that recreates a famous painting of women pouring water into a basin.
+In addition, hardwood flooring covers the first floor interior.
+The master bathroom has custom polished marble flooring as well as a mosaic tile above the tub that recreates a famous painting of women pouring water into a basin.
 The home has stone molding details, 8’ iron front doors, textured ceilings, and 12” crown moldings, some of them gold.

-“There’s just a lot of detail everywhere,” says Turek, noting that the first floor has a northern Italian, almost Venetian feel that’s more formal, while the lower walkout, which features a recreation room, wet bar, home theater and gym, offers a Tuscan country vibe.
+“There’s just a lot of detail everywhere,” says Turek, noting that the first floor has a northern Italian, almost Venetian feel that’s more formal because of the elegant hardwood flooring installation, while the lower walkout, which features a recreation room, wet bar, home theater and gym, offers a Tuscan country vibe.

 The home offers a great deal of outdoor living space including a boat dock with a limestone patio near the water.
+When it comes to limestone refinishing, the experts at Clean Image of Orlando will do a good job at restoring its original beauty.
 There is also a pergola with a wood-burning fireplace that matches the architecture of the house.

 Turek made sure to incorporate lots of natural stone on the floor and walls to provide a real feeling of connection with the earth.
 He named the house “Villa Del Santuario,” which means “House of Sanctuary.”